 Develop the habit of thinking about how you could improve your positioning.
 Begin by determining the position you'd like to have.
 If you could create the ideal impression in the hearts and minds of your customers, what would it be?
 What would you have to do in every customer interaction to get your customers to think and talk about in that specific way?
 What changes do you need to make in the way interact with customers today in order to be seen as the very best choice for your customers of tomorrow?

 The final P of the marketing mix is people.
-Develop the habit of thinking in terms of the people inside and outside of your business who are responsible for every element of your sales and marketing strategy and activities.
+Develop the habit of thinking in terms of the people inside and outside of your business who are responsible for every element of your sales, marketing strategies, and activities.

 It's amazing how many entrepreneurs and businesspeople will work extremely hard to think through every element of the marketing strategy and the marketing mix, and then pay little attention to the fact that every single decision and policy has to be carried out by a specific person, in a specific way.
 Your ability to select, recruit, hire and retain the proper people, with the skills and abilities to do the job you need to have done, is more important than everything else put together.